 One of the questions I regularly get from friends and readers who do freelance work is, “Suraya, a client is interested in my services.
 How much should I charge them?”

 I’m still learning myself, but let me share what I know.
 Here are five methods you can use to figure out how to charge your clients.
-This guide is mostly for freelancers who sell services like writing, designing, consulting, etc, not products.
+This guide is suitable for freelancers who sell services like writing, designing, consulting, etc, not products.

-Please comment if you have additional info to add.
+Please comment if you have additional info to add!

 Method #1 – Get the client to make an offer